The Cut-Flower Gardener's Guide to Growing Tall Zinnias

 July & August: Maintaining & Harvesting

-Continue threading zinnia stems back into the trellis net spaces by hand as they grow outward.
+I continued threading zinnia stems back into the trellis net spaces by hand as they grew outward.
 By July, the trellis netting was completely hidden by foliage when viewed from the side.

-Once stems are mature and long enough, start enjoying them as cut flowers.
+Once stems were mature and long enough, I started enjoying them as cut flowers.
 The great thing about zinnias is that the more you cut them, the more they bloom!

 Cutting Tips for Beautiful Bouquets